skystars8/resky/README.md

 d- password XChaCha-poly1305 - (currently different ai audits argue with each-other about minor issues, overall a very solid start tho. this is in dev mode till ai gets more consistent at auditing the details.

-keygen- Deterministic keygen from 1 byte to 20gb
+keygen- Powerful and Advanced- deterministic keygen from 1 byte to 20gb